 Choose Your Winner

-These limitations include only being able to pour espresso, not full cups of coffee.
+These limitations include only being able to pour espresso or lungo.
 And not having a milk frother.
-Although, some more expensive machines will overcome these issues.
+However, you’ll have to spend a lot more for a Nespresso machine that overcomes these issues.

 Even buying these two items combined will almost certainly be cheaper than single-serve espresso makers that include this option.
 And those expensive machines won’t have excellent space-saving abilities like this one.